tschudin/tinyssb/src/poc-03/README.md

 relates to extending tree-shaped file systems - and explains quite well the intent of the SSB metafeed design, we think.
 One could also have used the UNIX concept of symbolic links (```symlink(), unlink(), S_ISLINK()```) for this discussion.
-The point we want to stress is that these higher-level tree construction primitives can't prevent loop formation.
-The SSB metafeed spec does not discuss the problematic case where one metafeed would "add/existing" another metafeed, whether this desirable and how applications should deal with it.
+The point we want to stress here is that these higher-level tree construction primitives can't prevent loop formation.
+For exampel, we note that the SSB metafeed spec does not discuss the problematic case where one metafeed would "adopt", via a ```add/existing``` action, another (meta)feed.
+Two colluding feeds can cross-reference each other, leading to a situation where the two feeds cannot be ordered anymore inside a hierchary.

 SSB's ```metafeed/add/derived``` action is, tree-wise, already covered by our low-level ```mkchild``` action where the parent feed includes the